-When starting the Augmentative and Alternative Communication (AAC) journey, it is very important to personalize the system so it suits the AAC user’s preferences and individual needs.
-Out of the box, an AAC system may not do or say exactly what we want it to.
+When starting the Augmentative and Alternative Communication (AAC) journey, it is very important to personalize the system so it suits the communicators preferences and individual needs.
+Out of the box, a communication device or app may not do or say exactly what we want it to.

 Personalizing AAC is crucial for success of the system.
 This is a team process, where everyone can contribute something in the set up.
 Remember that the team may include siblings, peers, and classmates.
 Most importantly, it should also include the AAC user.
-Often, the AAC user can develop a sense of ownership by participating in personalizing the AAC system.
+Often, the AAC user can develop a sense of ownership by participating in personalizing their AAC system.
 This helps contribute to both early acceptance and long-term success of the system.